 When you ask for budget approval earlier in the day, you’re less likely to trigger the “do nothing” default in the decision maker.

 Act swiftly after you’ve identified the problem the new software will solve.

 The longer you go on and the longer the buying process takes, the more likely the decision makers are to decide the company will stick with the current solution.

 Getting budget approval can be downright difficult.
 Large companies resist switching out existing systems, and the process can be excruciatingly slow.
 But armed with the above tips, you can guide your company into putting just the right software in place.

-If you’re working to achieve budget approval for a new reporting or docgen application, we invite you to look at our embedded solutions.
-At Windward, we believe that document generation should be simple and that free form template design is a must.
-You deserve attractive, informative and impressive documents.
+If you’re working to achieve budget approval for a new reporting or docgen application, take a look at our embedded solutions.
+At Windward, we believe that document generation should be simple and that free-form template design is a must.
+You deserve attractive, informative, and impressive documents.

 Windward provides a unique experience using Microsoft Office to format and edit report templates.
 Behind the scenes, Windward’s sophisticated engine pulls data from multiple sources and merges that data into your reports, creating a fast and hassle-free experience that can make generating reports fun.

 Windward delivers a solution that allows IT professionals to create basic templates and business users to customize those templates and create variations to meet their document generation needs.